Knowledge Hub

 • A connected person is a company or person connected with the company, such as a director(s) or an associate of the company or directors.

 • To obtain creditor approval, a decision-making procedure must be used and a period of 14 days’ notice must be given from the date of appointment of administrators.
-This means if the creditors were to approve, for practical purposes a pre pack sale to connected persons could not take place on the same day as the administration appointment.
-The only practical option for pre-pack sale during the 8 weeks from administration to a connected person after 30 April 2021 will be for the purchaser to obtain a qualifying report of an evaluator.
+This means if the creditors were to approve, for practical purposes a pre-pack sale to connected persons could not take place on the same day as the administration appointment.
+The only practical option for pre-pack sale during the 8 weeks from administration to a connected person after 30 April 2021 will be for the purchaser to obtain a qualifying report from an evaluator.

 • The details of who can be an evaluator are to be ironed out but they must have ‘relevant knowledge and experience’, be fully independent, and have professional indemnity insurance.

 • The report must state that the evaluator is satisfied that the consideration for the sale and the grounds for the substantial disposal are reasonable in the circumstances.
-If they are not, this doesn’t prevent the pre-pack sale, but it could be compelling evidence of wrong doing in any future challenge if ignored.
+If they are not, this doesn’t prevent the pre-pack sale, but it could be compelling evidence of wrongdoing in any future challenge if ignored.

 • The report will be provided to creditors within 7 days of the administration appointment along with the usual information that must be provided to creditors and the Registrar of Companies.